The History of the U.S. Constitution We Weren’t Taught in School

 Washington expressed “great excitement” over the two houses and Grand Counsel.

-Several delegates from the Iroquois Confederacy attended the Continental Congress in 1776 as it wrote the Declaration of Independence and drafted the Constitution of the United States, modeling it on the Iroquois Constitution.
+Several delegates from the Iroquois Confederacy attended the Continental Congress in 1787 as it drafted the Constitution of the United States, modeling it on the Iroquois Constitution.

 What got left out of the U.S. Constitution